Faculty of Health, Education and Environment

-I joined Toi Ohomai 2016 and teach across all three years of our marine and environmental diploma/degree courses.
-My teaching areas include terrestrial and freshwater ecology, invertebrate biology, statistics and legislation.
+Lisa joined Toi Ohomai in 2016 and teaches across all three years of the marine and terrestrial courses at Toi Ohomai.
+Her teaching areas include terrestrial and freshwater ecology, invertebrate biology, statistics, and legislation.

-I enjoy having the opportunity to travel with students on of the amazing field trips across New Zealand, which forms part of the course.
+She enjoys having the opportunity to travel with students on amazing field trips across New Zealand, which form part of our courses.

-I’m originally from the South Island, but love the Bay of Plenty’s climate and outside of work love getting into the outdoors, spending time with friends and family and playing sport (especially hockey!)
+Originally from the South Island, Lisa loves the Bay of Plenty’s climate and getting into the outdoors, spending time with friends and family, and playing sport, particularly hockey.